gofr-dev/gofr/docs/advanced-guide/using-publisher-subscriber/page.md

 ```

 ## Publishing to Pub/Sub
-The publishing of message is adviced to done at the point where the message is being generated.
+The publishing of message is advised to done at the point where the message is being generated.
 To facilitate this, user can access the publishing interface from `gofr Context(ctx)` to publish messages.

 ```go